Cash on Hand Explained: Cash is King for Businesses & Investors

 Managing Cash on Hand

-Effective management of cash on hand entails strategic planning and cautious financial practices to ensure liquidity and stability.
+Effective cash management entails strategic planning and cautious financial practices to ensure liquidity and stability.
 Business owners should prioritize setting up a savings account, creating an emergency fund, and planning for a suitable cash buffer.

 Setting Up a Savings Account